InstituteforDiseaseModeling/laser/docs/development.md

 ## Contributing to code

 Code contributions are welcome!
-If you develop new features for LASER-core, fix bugs you've found in the model, or want to contribute a new disease type to the LASER framework, we would love to add your code.
+If you develop new features for `laser-core`, fix bugs you've found in the model, or want to contribute a new disease type to the LASER framework, we would love to add your code.

 ### Setting up your local environment